KHEngineering/RoboRio/faq/fms.md

 ##What's new with FMS for 2015?

-The network setup being tested for the 2015 system is a little bit different than the previous Control System.
-The new scheme utilizes mDNS to allow for the use of DHCP addressing and seamless transition from ethernet to USB and back.
+The network setup being tested for the 2015 system is a little bit different than the previous control system.
+The new scheme utilizes mDNS to allow for the use of DHCP addressing and seamless transition from Ethernet to USB and back.

-There is also a new 2015 protocol which uses less bandwidth for DS to Robot communications.
+There is also a new 2015 protocol which uses less bandwidth for DS to robot communications.

 ---